About Kee Chan, PhD, MBA

 Academic Background:

 She received her BS and MS in Biology from the University of California, San Diego (UCSD), and her Ph.D. in Epidemiology and Public Health from Yale University.
 To extend her interest in creating sustainable healthcare systems in the era of genomic information, Dr. Chan earned her Master’s degree in Management at Harvard University.
 From 2002 to 2007, Dr. Chan conducted research at the National Human Genome Research Institute (NHGRI) at the National Institutes of Health (NIH).
 From 2009 to 2015, Dr. Chan served as a health economist and research investigator for the Center of Innovation (COIN) at the Department of Veterans Affairs (VA) in Bedford and Boston, MA.
 For the VA, she conducted business cases analysis and policy modeling on HIV, Hepatitis C, and cancer genomics.
-Dr. Chan is collaborating with researchers across the U.S. and internationally to evaluate effective public health programs.

-dna-1500076Research and Policy Breakthrough:
+Research and Policy Breakthrough:

 Her significant contribution to society includes her development of a screening test to detect for T-cell receptor excision circles (TRECs) in newborns, in which the absence of TRECs is indicative of severe combined immunodeficiency (SCID) (Chan and Puck 2005).
 With screening, babies with SCID are identified early and can be saved by bone marrow treatment and live a healthy life.
-As of 2023, all the states in the U.S. have implemented newborn screening for SCID to screen for over 4 million babies.
+As of the year 2026, all the states in the U.S. have implemented newborn screening for SCID to screen for over 4 million babies.
 In the summer of 2015, Dr. Chan was invited to be a part of the European Expert Panel on SCID Screening in Vienna, Austria, to advocate the life-saving benefits of early screening and cost-savings to the healthcare system.
 Currently, UK, Israel, Netherlands, Taiwan, and Italy are implementing pilot programs to screen for SCID.
 Dr. Chan was a member of the Genetic Alliance Consumer Task Force on Baby’s First Test, and together, they helped increased the awareness of genetic testing and newborn screening through grassroots efforts.

 Popular Publications:

 Dr. Chan has led workshops and written papers on professional development in several national forums.
 Published in the highly-acclaimed The Chronicle of Higher Education, her article on “Translating the 7 Effective Habits for the Classroom” provides a faculty guide on developing and teaching new academic courses.
 Dr. Chan is also an advisor on careers in science and public health.
 She has written papers on career advice for scientists, and her paper on “Bridging Your Research Into Public Health” describes effective tips on navigating through the transition (Chan, Science 2012).
+Her publication on using design thinking for public health provided the foundation for her new textbook “Public and Population Health: Perspectives for Health Systems Management“.

 Visit Dr. Chan’s publications at Google Scholar Citations